nas256/ece3400_team13/labs/lab3.md

 *TODO*
 Arduino Code:
 How we sent information to create the dance party
-How we divided the voltage from the arduino to the fpga
+How we divided the voltage from the arduino to the fpga (using 1.8k and 1.2k resistor, the 1.8k one goes to ground)

 ### Maze Representation: (how we plan to further implement this)